DiceDB/dice/docs/src/content/docs/server-configs/Host.md

 #### Description

-The host address to Bind to
+The host address to bind to

 #### CLI Command